 Summary: In spite of the Pandemic, the residential real estate market has continued to be strong.
 In both counties, the median home price has continued to be on an upward trajectory.
-Though there has been quite a bit of variability, particularly in Larimer County, the median home prices are more than 30 percent higher than the same month in 2019.
+Though there has been quite a bit of variability, particularly in Larimer County, the median home prices remained more than 30 percent higher than the same month in 2019 for the first half of 2022.
+However, the housing market is currently showing signs of slowing as rising interest rates impact the mortgage market.